michaelcjefferson/kamar-listener/README.md

 1. Build a new .exe file, by following the steps in **To build a new .exe binary**.
 2. Copy the kamarRefresh.exe across to C:\\KamarListener\ on whichever computer will be running the listener service.
 Please also download SQLite Studio and install:
 [SQLite Studio Download Link](https://sqlitestudio.pl/).
 You can open kamar-directory-service.db with this program and view the data it contains.
 3. Double-click kamarRefresh.exe to begin.
 It will automatically create a database file called kamar-directory-service.db in the same folder, and set up a results table inside it.
-It will also open a terminal window which will log any requests the it receives. kamarRefresh.exe is a web server - it will receive HTTP requests from KAMAR, process them, and then push them to the database.
+It will also open a terminal window which will log any requests that it receives. kamarRefresh.exe is a web server - it will receive HTTP requests from KAMAR, process them, and then push them to the database.
 4. Open KAMAR, and go to Setup --> Server --> Directory Services.
 Fill out the details there (refer to [this page](https://directoryservices.kamar.nz/?listening-service) for help), then click Check and Run, then tick required fields (eg. Results, setting it up with the timeframe required), then click Update to start the preliminary upload.
 You should see logs appearing in the terminal window running kamarRefresh.exe, as well as rows of results starting to appear in SQLite Studio (need to click the blue refresh button on the Data tab).
 5. To connect PowerBI to this data, first download and install the [SQLite ODBC Driver](http://ch-werner.de/sqliteodbc/).
 Then, follow the instructions in [this video](https://www.youtube.com/watch?v=n5ELoULhQIo).